bjornbaverfjord/Boolean-Optimizer/README.md

 <code>[Ldarg 0; Ldarg 1; Or; Ldarg 0; Ldarg 1; And; Not; And]</code>

-Instead of the optimal code:
+Instead of the optimal code found by the optimizer:

 <code>[Ldarg 0; Ldarg 1; Xor]</code>